T2. Aliens. Big Momma’s House 2.

 Let’s take a more in-depth look at the ingredients inside Pre Jym to see whether it contains enough of each key ingredient to give you the expected training benefits.

 The pre workout marketplace is rife with below-par products which hide their formula behind bogus proprietary blends or under-dose key ingredients, leaving you feeling ripped off.

 For the most part, you should be pleasantly surprised by Pre Jym.

-Caffeine is the key player in any great preworkout, and Pre Jym doesn't skimp on the dosage here.
+Caffeine is the star player in any great pre workout, and Pre Jym doesn’t skimp on the dosage here.

-The effectiveness of caffeine is dependent upon an individual's tolerance levels, but 300mg per serving puts this right at the top end of the preworkout spectrum and means that this product is most certainly a one-scooper, unless you plan on laying in bed like a human pneumatic drill.
+The effectiveness of caffeine is dependent on an individual’s tolerance level, but 300mg per serving puts this right at the top end of the spectrum and means that this product is most certainly a one-scooper, unless you plan on laying in bed like a human pneumatic drill.
 (2)

-Most people know caffeine for it's energy boosting properties, which have been well documented in various studies over the years, but it's also been shown to boost mental focus and is often touted as a fat burning ingredient to boot.
+Most people know caffeine for it’s energy boosting properties, which have been well documented in various studies over the years, but it’s also been shown to boost mental focus and can even boost strength output if taken in very high dosages.